 It came out great!
 Still not as healthy as plain oatmeal, but a whole lot tastier.

-- 4 cups rolled oats (not quick oats) (Gluten-free oats can be used if desired.)
+- 4 cups rolled oats - gluten-free if desired

 - 1/3 cup coarsely chopped raw walnuts